leezhieng/digital-footprint-deleter/README.md

 # Facebook Comments Deleter
-**Automate the tedious task of clearing your digital footprint.**<br /><br />
+**Automate the tedious task of clearing your digital footprint.**<p />

 A simple browser-based script that automatically deletes your Facebook comments one by one.
-It’s secure, no need to share your password or grant special permissions, and includes random delays to mimic human behavior, making it less likely to be flagged as a bot.<br /><br />
+It’s secure, no need to share your password or grant special permissions, and includes random delays to mimic human behavior, making it less likely to be flagged as a bot.<p />

 Run the script and leave the tab visible to see the automation in action.
 Because this tool prioritizes account safety by simulating human behavior, large-scale deletions are processed gradually.
 For best results, keep your browser open until the task is complete.